-The leaves are turning colours, the air is feeling nippy, your favourite herbal teas are finding their way onto your countertop for easy access, and you’ve likely found yourself curled up in front of the fireplace this week.
+The leaves are turning colors, the air is feeling nippy, your favorite teas are finding their way onto your countertop for easy access, and you’ve likely found yourself curled up in front of the fireplace this week.
 This is pear season.
 Those big beautiful branches are finally heavy with sweet, ripe, crisp pears for the taking.
-I know my tree is and it’s begging for some attention.
+I know my tree is, and it’s begging for some attention.

-Here are some fantastic ways I’ve learnt to deal with too many pears:
+Here are some fantastic ways I’ve learned to deal with too many pears:

 - Sauté, Blend, Spread

 - Paint & Craft

 There are tons of baking dishes, snacks, crafts, and other uses for pears once you get a bit creative.
 Read on for all the details about how to make the most of your pear harvest (even if it’s a bit excessive).

 This is my tenth year with my pear tree, and we have had our ups and downs.
 I have probably ignored her more than she would like, but deep down, I love her tremendously.